GrigoriyPlotnikov/geolocation/Readme.md

 	const n1 = this.observable(2);
 	this.n1 = n1;

 The Screen class in screen.js is holds the information that represents a “screen” in the app.
-Main screen content is formed in the constructor, async dataBindExecute must be called later to perform possible async actions in the screen scripts.
+Main screen content is formed in the constructor, dataBindExecute in context is called by navigator when screen is displayed.
+Also, data bind is exposed in context to allow binding later, for example when form chages.

 The router.js module is responsible for handling routing.
 It has two primary functions:
 - Setting the route (hash) to correspond to the current screen;